bcgov/nr-polaris-collection/polaris/deploy/roles/nodejs_app/README.md

 ## Role Variables

+All variables are prefixed with `nodejs_app_` to indicate they are specific to this role.

 | Variable Name                            | Description                                                  | Default Value  |
 |------------------------------------------|--------------------------------------------------------------|---------------|
 | `nodejs_app_service_copy_src`            | Source directory containing the application files            | `/ansible/downloads/app/` |